TRAINING - THE WILDROSE WAY

 "Instead, Stewart (Wildrose) chooses to focus on positive reinforcement, gentle repetition, and imprinting what he calls "essential behaviors" to the point of habit formation.
 The result... a well-behaved gun dog; and, perhaps more important, one that stays well-behaved for a lifetime."
 Chad Love, Covey Rise Magazine

-Basic (5 to 6 month program)Wildrose starters are accepted into this program between 7 and 8 months old.
+Basic (6-month program)Wildrose starters are accepted into this program between 7 and 8 months old.
 The training emphasizes all essential gundog skills including obedience, steady/honor, delivery, lining on memories, handling (hand signals), hunting cover and marking.
 Dogs are exposed to various hunting terrain and environments (both land and water) and a variety of birds including pigeon, quail, chukar, duck and pheasant.
 For the pup of average ability and temperament you can expect a quiet, responsive, obedient, reliable retriever who is steady to shot, proficient in single and double retrieves as well as handling and hunting in varied environments.
 A gundog ready for their first hunts.

 Other Basic Course options include: